LandonJHarr37/30_day_challenge_harrison/README.md

 (Day 4: Simple print: "Hello, World!". (additionally, added to github)) <br>
 (Day 5: added a header, comments, and an introduction sentence to hello_world.
 Experimented with a string that was too long for one proper line in python: used a backslash to append and used indentation.) <br>
+(Day 6: experimented with operators in operators_class.py, simulated a snipbit of a math class) <br>